Running, Strength And Conditioning

 A close look at such races will reveal that these athletes exhibit extraordinary abilities towards the last meters/laps with huge bursts of speed and power to the tape.

-Referred to as the 'KICK' it's the most sort after skill in distance running… just pounding the courses/tracks at an even pace and hoping that your opponents fade away doesn't count nowadays.
+Referred to as the 'KICK', it's the most sought-after skill in distance running… just pounding the courses/tracks at an even pace and hoping that your opponents fade away doesn't count nowadays.

 Elite distance athletes possess almost the same qualities in their respective events but it's what extra you've incorporated into your program that sets you apart at crunch time.